 * Uroborous is a virus that causes its victims to be covered in black slithering tentacles that literally eat the victim from the inside.
 It gets worse when the Uroborus virus infects someone; the person is left in agonizing pain until they are killed or absorbed by the virus.
 And Wesker was trying to ''spread'' this.

 * There's one area near the end of the game, that has a group of corpses being disposed of in a incinerator.
-The creepy thing is, if you get even close to those corpses, they will get stand up and attack you while others are awoken.
-These were ''live'' test subjects being burnt in a incinerator.
+The creepy thing is, if you get even close to those corpses, they will get stand up and attack you while others are awoken -- for the first time since ''Code: Veronica'' the game throws zombies at you and it's a frightening shock.

 * The [[DarkestAfrica swamp level]].
 The infected Ndipaya tribe are horrifying to behold, their lips and hands eaten away, their hearts bulging out of their chests, and the look of sheer hatred on their faces.
 They charge screaming at you with inhuman agility and stamina.
 Then there are the crocodiles lurking in the water to eat you when you least suspect it...